Working Capital and its Implication in Purchase Price

 The working capital peg is set using the latest balance sheet as the acquisition closes.
 Using the basic formula of subtracting obligations from assets is only part of the picture.
 There is also a “true up” adjustment, typically 90 to 120 days after closing.

-The main issue for calculating the working capital percentage is how long of a look-back is used to create an average.
+The main issue in calculating the working capital percentage is how long a lookback is used to create an average.

 With the disruptions of the last few years, a twelve-month lookback could be very skewed.
 Sellers and buyers have to come to a period they mutually feel is acceptable.

-If the seller had acquired inventory inexpensively before a dramatic shortage and price increase nine months ago, a twelve-month lookback is to their benefit.
-The benefit would move to the buyer if a three-month lookback was agreed to that reflected the higher costs and values of the inventory.
-This example shows why sellers traditionally want a longer time frame and buyers want a shorter period.
+If the seller had acquired inventory inexpensively before a dramatic shortage and price increase nine months ago, a twelve-month lookback would benefit them.
+The benefit would move to the buyer if a three-month lookback were agreed to that reflected the higher costs and values of the inventory.
+This example shows why sellers traditionally want a longer time frame, and buyers want a shorter period.

 Seasonality is another potential factor in calculating the peg.
 If the purchase is coming at the end of a slow season, the buyer benefits when using a shorter lookback.
 If the seller wants a short lookback but is completing the deal during peak season, the buyer will stand to make more.